UoB-COMSM0166/2026-group-27/README.md

 **The Containing System:** Stakeholders who use and benefit from the product, representing the main players of the game.

-**The Wider Environment:** External stakeholders such as assessors, testers, and Computer Science students, who evaluate, influence, or learn from the product.
+**The Wider Environment:** External stakeholders such as assessors, testers, and Computer Science students, who evaluate or learn from the product, and influence the development of the project.

 ## 3.?
 Epics & User Stories